TehTux/jh_captcha/Documentation/User/Index.rst

 .. note::

-    Note that the usage has only been tested in the powermail versions 2.2.0-2.10.0!
+    Note that the usage has only been tested in the powermail versions 2.2.0-2.18.0!
+    Most likely it will also work with later versions.

 1. Page-TSconfig
 ----------------